 It depends on a few factors:

-If your company did not complete $20,000 in gross billings or 200 or more jobs you will not receive any kind of 1099 from LawnGuru.
+If your company did not complete $20,000 in gross billings and 200 or more jobs, you will not receive any kind of 1099 from LawnGuru.

-If you're expecting to receive a 1099-K, here's how it breaks down.
+If you're expecting to receive a 1099-K, here's how it breaks down Box by Box.